ZauchnerP/gmoTree/README.md

 <a href="https://www.otree.org/" target="_blank">oTree</a> experiments.
-It’s particularly valuable when dealing with complex experimental designs that span multiple sessions and generate a large number of files that need to be integrated.
+It’s particularly valuable when dealing with complex experimental designs that span multiple sessions and generate a large number of files that need to be integrated.[^1]

-gmoTree is not an official package of the oTree team, but it was created to complement the open-source platform.
+[^1]: gmoTree is not an official package of the oTree team but is built to complement the oTree open-source platform.

 # Installation